Oyo govt seeks teachers’ cooperation to transform education sector

 Chairman of Oyo State NUT, Mr Raji Ismail, in his address said that this year’s celebration was aimed at complementing the efforts of the state government whose leadership foresight had changed the educational narratives in the state.

-In view of this, he said that the leadership of NUT deemed it fit to sponsor a programme entittled ‘NUT Quiz Compettition Among Public Secondary Schools in Oyo State,’ while a total of eight teachers were selected through the effort of experts drawn from the State Universal Basic Education Board, Teaching Service Comission and the Ministry of Education as the best teachers in the state.
+In view of this, he said that the leadership of NUT deemed it fit to sponsor a programme, entitled ‘NUT Quiz Competition Among Public Secondary Schools in Oyo State,’ while a total of eight teachers were selected through the effort of experts drawn from the State Universal Basic Education Board, Teaching Service Commission and the Ministry of Education as the best teachers in the state.

 He added also that the union’s programme also covered primary school through a sporting activity, which will soon be kick-started across the state.